 By the Numbers

-- 18 commits in one day
+- 18 commits in one working day

 - 3 bugs caught by the reviewer before they could cause problems

-- 1 false positive from the timing issue
+- 1 false positive from the timing issue described above

-- ~2x token usage compared to a single instance
+- ~2x token usage compared to a single instance doing all the work

 What I'd Do Differently